Independent Republicans: History

 The Independent Republicans came from the liberal-conservative National Centre of Independents and Peasants (CNIP).
-In 1962, the CNIP chose to leave Charles de Gaulle's coalition due to his Euroscepticism and the presidential of the regime.
+In 1962, the CNIP chose to leave Charles de Gaulle's coalition due to his Euroscepticism and the presidential nature of the regime.
 But, the CNIP ministers refused to leave the cabinet and the "presidential majority".
 Under the leadership of the Minister of Economy and Finances Valéry Giscard d'Estaing, they created the group of the Independent Republicans.
 It was the small partner of the Gaullists which tried to influence the executive's policy in favour of economic liberalism and European federalism.

 The relation with the Gaullists tensed when Giscard was dismissed from the cabinet in 1966.
 The group became a political party, the National Federation of the Independent Republicans (FNRI), directed by the general secretary Michel Poniatowski.
 Giscard defined the Independent Republicans as "liberal, centrist and pro-European".
 It stood in the parliamentary majority, but chosen a critical attitude.
 Giscard summed up his opinion about the Gaullist policy by a "yes, but...".

 In 1969, the party divided about the referendum of regionalisation and Senate's reform.
 Giscard called to vote "no".
 President de Gaulle resigned when the "no" won.
 The FNRI supported the winning candidacy of Georges Pompidou for the presidency and its leader re-integrated the cabinet as Economy Minister.

 In 1974, after President Pompidou's death, Giscard announced his candidacy at the 1974 presidential election.
 It was supported by the FNRI, the Reform Movement and, covertly, by some Gaullists.
 He eliminated Gaullist Jacques Chaban-Delmas in the first round and then defeated Socialist François Mitterrand in the run-off.

 Three years later, the FNRI was replaced by the Republican Party (PR) which became the liberal-conservative wing of the Union for French Democracy (UDF) created in 1978.